hedayat/powerfake/README.md

 * Cannot work with GCC LTO, since ld's --wrap is not supported in this case
 * Currently, it only provides CMake integration

+## Usage
+Currently, there are no docs for using PowerFake, but you can refer to the sample directory to see a show case of PowerFake features and how to use it in other projects.
+Hopefully, there will be some docs someday!

 ## Dependencies
 * GNU Linker (ld)
 * GCC